Best Key Risk Indicators

 You can’t manage what you don’t measure.

-Using key risk indicators (KRIs) is beneficial for company line managers, senior management, and boards to assist them in keeping track of the degree of risk in an operation or organization.
-Modelers can utilize them to incorporate the corporate atmosphere and internal controls into operational risk capital.
+Using and developing key risk indicators (KRIs) is beneficial for company line managers, senior management, and boards to assist them in keeping track of the degree of risk in an operation or organization.
+Modelers can utilize them a ways to incorporate the corporate atmosphere and internal controls into operational risk capital.

-The key to risk management is knowing where the risks are, which means collecting data.
+The key to an enterprise risk management program is knowing where the risks are, which means collecting data.
 A good start is with current performance measurements or ‘ideal state.
 These are called key performance indicators (KPIs).

-Key risk indicators are derived from key performance indicators or might also be derived from organizational policies and procedures.
-The basic objective of key indicators is to measure and eventually improve the performance of an organization.
+Key risk indicators are derived from key performance indicators or might also be derived from organizational policies and standard procedures.
+The basic objective of using effective key risk indicators or indicators is to measure and eventually improve the performance of an organization.

 Regulatory Compliance KRIs, practices, best